wzbbbb/bkp_home/pj34_vagrant/readme.txt

 2. Run setup.bat and one of the launch script, for example, boot1.bat

-3. Access the UVC through web browser, http://localhost:8081/univiewer_webconsole_6.1.21_all_os/
+3. Access the UVC through web browser, http://localhost:8081/univiewer_webconsole_6.1.21_all_os/; univa:univa; administrator:admin

 4. After test, run cleanup.bat